-When searching for sustainable gear seek out the fair trade materials such as Organic Cotton as opposed to polyester.
+When searching for sustainable gear seek out fair trade materials such as Organic Cotton as opposed to polyester (though, recycled polyester is fine).
 Now that we have gotten that out of the way, let’s take a look at some of the best sustainable backpacks for hiking and travel that are currently on the market.
-Meet the eco backpacks!
+Meet the best eco-friendly backpacks!

-Incidentally, I was into recycled backpacks long before recycled backpacks where cool.
-Yep, every September my Mom would hand me down my older brothers beaten school rucksack from the previous year…I was less than thrilled as you can imagine.
+Incidentally, I was into recycled backpacks long before recycled backpacks were cool.
+Yep, every September my Mum would hand me down my older brother’s beaten school rucksack from the previous year…I was less than thrilled as you can imagine.